yoyoengine/yoyoengine/README.md

 - The coordinate system is non standard, north is -y, south is +y, east is +x, west is -x
 - only text or png images can have their alpha modulated
+- The engine is single threaded (except for audio)
+- Logging is unavailable until the engine is initialized (SDL needs loaded before we can use it)

 ## Dependencies